ArchitectureProject/.github/profile/README.md

 [Create bowling park](https://go.postman.co/workspace/3c356e23-0f1e-42ba-8a57-ebc67fcf1d4e/documentation/10636365-53830453-a9c1-4ecb-abd8-3b5ce86f517d?entity=request-b48079cf-d9ae-475b-aab9-b706e559446b)

-**Once the bowling park is created, you must create it's catalog**, please use the bowlingPark id of the on eyou just in the last part of the URL of the request.
+**Once the bowling park is created, you must create its catalog**, please use the bowlingPark id of the on eyou just in the last part of the URL of the request.

 [Create catalog](https://go.postman.co/workspace/3c356e23-0f1e-42ba-8a57-ebc67fcf1d4e/documentation/10636365-53830453-a9c1-4ecb-abd8-3b5ce86f517d?entity=request-0be5504c-c8bd-4be5-9a7b-e5660b504184)